HeleJ/Taekwon-do-club/README.md

 ## Bugs

-While i was working with my gitpod workspace Readme.md file was frozen, it would only open for a split second.
-I tried opening it, closing it and restarting my laptop but nothing worked.
+While I was working with my gitpod workspace Readme.md file was frozen, it would only open for a split second.
+I tried opening it, closing, and restarting my laptop but nothing worked.

 I needed to open a new workspace to continue working.